Chart Color Schemes

 St Georges Basin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes in local infrastructure significantly impact an area's performance.
 AreaSearch has identified 16 projects that may affect this region.
-Notable ones include Mixed Use Development featuring In-Fill Affordable Housing at St Georges Basin, the Princes Highway upgrade from Jervis Bay Road to Sussex Inlet Road, Village Grove development, and the Sanctuary Point Library project.
-The following list details those most likely to be relevant.
+Notable initiatives include Mixed Use Development featuring In-Fill Affordable Housing at St Georges Basin, the Princes Highway upgrade from Jervis Bay Road to Sussex Inlet Road, Village Grove project, and the Sanctuary Point Library development.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.